Casey's Top 40: The end at Westwood One, and the rebirth of AT40

-Entering the final months of 1997, with Kasem’s contract once again up for renewal, problems began surfacing between himself and his syndicator.
-While Casey’s Top 40 was still a popular program domestically and overseas, by 1997 it was not airing on as many stations as it had during its peak and had disappeared from several large markets altogether.
+Entering the final months of 1997, with Kasem's contract once again up for renewal, problems surfaced between himself and his syndicator.
+While Casey's Top 40 was still a popular program domestically and overseas, by 1997 it was not airing on as many stations as it had during its peak and had disappeared from several large markets altogether.
 Westwood One felt that the decline in affiliates and the subsequent loss of advertising revenue did not justify the demands made by Kasem.
 Kasem was also upset, as a series of mergers made during the previous contract period brought Westwood One under the CBS corporate umbrella and he felt that the new parent had not taken advantage of potential crossover marketing opportunities.

 Still, Westwood One was not willing to risk losing Kasem to a competitor after having him on their roster for the previous nine years and the two sides struck an agreement in December.
-Unlike the previous contracts, Westwood One only agreed to a one-year renewal and included a contingency plan regarding advertising revenue; this would prove important in what followed.
+Unlike the previous contracts, Westwood One agreed to only a one-year renewal and included a contingency plan regarding advertising revenue; this would prove important in what followed, as would two significant events that happened to coincide with the renewal of Kasem's contract.

-In January 1998, AMFM Radio Networks, the syndication arm of broadcaster Chancellor Media and forerunner of today's Premiere Radio Networks, was organized, and upon its establishment, the new company sought big-name radio talent.
-Although Kasem has just signed his renewal with Westwood One, he was still receptive to overtures made by the new syndicator.
-This all happened to coincide with a piece of Kasem’s broadcasting history returning to his control.

-As part of his exit from American Top 40, Kasem negotiated a deal with ABC Watermark for the potential return of the branding to him and his co-creator, Don Bustany.
-In order for ABC Watermark to keep the rights to the name, the network would either have to keep the program in production or continue to pay to license it.
-American Top 40 was cancelled by ABC Watermark in the summer of 1994, but continued on internationally until early 1995.
-In late 1997 they decided to end the licensing agreement, but since Bustany had retired from any involvement with the program in 1988 the rights reverted solely to Kasem.
+Toward the end of 1997, Evergreen Media Corporation and Chancellor Broadcasting combined to form Chancellor Media, a forerunner of today's iHeartRadio.
+The newly merged company decided shortly thereafter to enter the radio syndication game and AMFM Radio Networks (now Premiere Radio Networks) was formed as a result.
+Chancellor began seeking out high-end talent to fill spots in its syndication lineup, and one of their targets proved to be Kasem, who was mutually interested.

+Meanwhile, Kasem had just regained the rights to the American Top 40 brand.
+When he left ABC Watermark in 1988, he agreed to let the network keep the branding.
+Six years later, ABC Watermark ceased distributing the program in the United States, with the remaining episodes airing internationally until January 1995.
+Per the terms of the severance agreement, ABC then had a set amount of time to use the AT40 brand in some form within a set time frame; if they did not, they would no longer be allowed to license it.

+The deadline came toward the end of 1997, and per the contract, ABC was to hand the branding back to Kasem and Don Bustany, the original holders of the trademark.
+However, after 1988, Bustany retired from AT40 and would have no further involvement; Kasem thus received sole possession.
 He had wanted to exploit them earlier, but Westwood One was not receptive.
 AMFM was, and Kasem worked to sign a new deal with them despite what had just happened at Westwood One.
 Examining his new deal, Kasem found an out in the advertising revenue clause mentioned before.
 The clause stated that if the countdown was not generating $6 million in advertising revenue, both sides had an option to break the contract.